 Above the South porch is a modern sculpture of St Michael fighting the serpent (dragon like), then entrance to the church is by a very old oak door with a decorative ironwork plate which date from about 1290.
 Arabic numerals can be seen on the inside of the door which may represent the carpenter's numbering.
 Norman fragments on the inside of the north (now blocked up) and south doorways can also be seen.

-To mark the Centenary of the First World War we have become part of Neatishead, Irstead and Barton Turf Community Heritage Group and their two year project entitled "Living through World War 1 in three Norfolk Broadland Villages - Neatishead, Irstead and Barton Turf" undertook meticulous research to establish all those from the villages who served their country during WW1 and who are now remembered on a new memorial plaque at the New Victory Hall dedicated in November 2015.
-Please visit the project's dedicated website to find our more information about the project and the men researched.
+To mark the Centenary of the First World War we have become part of Neatishead, Irstead and Barton Turf Community Heritage Group .
+Their two year project entitled "Living through World War 1 in three Norfolk Broadland Villages - Neatishead, Irstead and Barton Turf" undertook meticulous research to establish all those from the villages who served their country during WW1 and who are now remembered on a memorial plaque at the New Victory Hall in Neatishead which was dedicated in November 2015.
+Visit the project's website to find our more information about the project and the men researched.
+A further event to commemorate the end of World War One was held during Remembrance Weekend, 9th, 10th and 11th November 2018.

 We are interested in all historical information (photos, memories, documents) relating to life in Irstead, to borrow or copy, in order that we may then use the information in displays or keep in our archives, so please use the email contact on this page to get in touch.

-Neatishead Primary School (in the next village) have written a guide to our church especially for children and their families - see our photo album on this website.
-Do come along, follow the trail and take the booklet home to remind you of your visit.
+Neatishead Primary School (in the next village) have written a guide to our church especially for children and their families.
+Follow the trail and take the booklet home to remind you of your visit.
+Unfortunately this is currently not available.

 St Michael's is part of the local Dragon Trail which includes St Benedict's Church at Horning, St Catherine's Church at Ludham and St Benet's Abbey.
-Pick up a leaflet in the church or click on the link right of the page.
+Unfortunately leaflets are not currently available.

-The NIB, our Parish Magazine, available to download, see under "News".
+The NIB, our Parish Magazine, available to download, see left.
 Find out about local events in Irstead, Neatishead and Barton Turf and the other villages in our Benefice.